Cyrus-d/babel-plugin-typescript-type-converter/README.md

 ### Options

+#### isProduction

+This option required to determinate when to generate objects.

+> Options required and must have value of true or false

 #### `comments` (boolean)

 Copy comments from original source file for docgen purposes.
 Requires the `comments` option to also